neondatabase/website/content/docs/introduction/extra-usage.md

 ### Example 3: Storage exceeds and falls below the limit at the end of the month

-This example illustrates a prorated charge for extra storage that was incurred toward the end of the billing period.
-The charge is prorated from the date the extra storage usage was incurred.
+This example illustrates a prorated charge for extra storage that was allocated toward the end of the billing period.
+The charge is prorated from the date the extra storage usage was allocated.

 **Plan**: Scale
 **Period:**